c-base/mqtt-sender/README.md

 I added the ability to publish retained topics, the changes are in the file "retained_topic.patch".

-It only needs lua-5.1 and lua-posix.
+It only needs lua-5.1, lua-socket and lua-posix.

 Usage